 However, regardless of at what price you would be willing to sell, it is not as simple as getting a good broker and having him solicit bids.
-To get the best results, there is a number of things that should be taken in account and steps to prepare the business for the sale.
+To get the best results, there are a number of things that should be taken into account and steps to prepare the business for the sale.

 Making the right decisions ahead of the time and preparing the business for sale will go a long way to taking all the money off the table.

 This list is by no means exhaustive, but in my experience these are some of the key considerations:

 You are selling your business, not yourself.
 Prospective buyers are buying a stream of future benefits, most notably the cash flow.
 They will want to know that once you leave, the business will continue performing as well as before.
 The buyers like to see strong a supporting management team, established processes and procedures, automation, software solutions, institutionalized relationships with customers, and so on.
 The presence of those indicate that the business will continue to be successful after you leave the firm.

 A good method to test that principle is to remind yourself how did the business perform the last time you went on –say – a month long vacation, assuming that you ever took a long vacation.
 If you have to be present and directly involved in operations at all times, it is unlikely that the business can run on its own.
 Aside from the fact that that is probably an unnecessary risk for the business, at the very least, it is also unsustainable.
 In fact, regardless of whether the new buyer would be able to take over and be as effective, it will also most definitely be considered a major risk by a prospective buyer.
 That will, of course, affect the value of the business or even drive the prospective buyers away.

 The way to address the issue is to make yourself redundant.
 A buyer will be buying your business, not you, and no matter how great you make your business, if it cannot be run without you, it will be worth a lot less.